halemade/film_recommendations/README.md

 - **Work within the most popular genres.** Films with the highest investments have the highest rate of return.
 - **Hire highly rated directors** Films with the highest investments have the highest rate of return.
 - **Make films that run between 90-130 minutes.** Films outside of this range drop drastically in performance.
-- **Release the film on a Friday, ideally in the months of March-April or October-December** ROI is highest during these periods, regardless of genre.
+- **Release films on Friday, ideally in the months of March-April or November-December** ROI is highest during these periods, regardless of genre.

 ### Next Steps